-- Fatalities among car occupants and motorcyclists are the most common in Malta, but numbers are very low. - In Malta, all fatalities occurred inside built-up areas. - In Malta motorcyclists and youngsters have a higher risk of getting involved in a fatal crash compared to the other groups. - The car fleet in Malta is relatively old. - Rear seat-belt wearing rates are much lower than the EU average.
+- Fatalities among car occupants and motorcyclists are the most common in Malta, but numbers are very low. - In Malta, all fatalities occurred inside built-up areas. - The number of fatalities in Malta is too low to calculate risk numbers. - The car fleet in Malta is relatively old. - Rear seat-belt wearing rates are much lower than the EU average.